The Stone of Odin

 It is in the map’s ornately illustrated title, however, that we get a clear glimpse of the monolith’s form.

-The perforation is clearly offset to the western side of the standing stone and the picture appears to show a worn area between the hole and the edge of the monolith.
+The perforation is clearly offset to the western side of the standing stone and the picture also appears to show a worn area between the hole and the edge of the monolith.

 In his diary he noted that the Odin Stone, was: